EndPointCorp/end-point-blog/2011/12/12/sunspot-solr-rails-working-with-results.html.md

-Having worked with [Sunspot](http://sunspot.github.com/) and [Solr](http://lucene.apache.org/solr/) in several large Rails projects now, I've gained some knowledge about working with result sets optimally.
-Here's a brief explanation on working with results or hits from a search object.
+Having worked with [Sunspot](http://sunspot.github.io/) and [Solr](https://lucene.apache.org/solr/) in several large Rails projects now, I’ve gained some knowledge about working with result sets optimally.
+Here’s a brief explanation on working with results or hits from a search object.

 ### MVC Setup